fabianmichael/kirby-imageset/readme.md

 ## 6 Plain Output for RSS Feeds

 If your site generates RSS-feeds, including full-blown image sets into the markup might not work with most RSS readers due to their lack of JavaScript and CSS support.
-You can force ImageKit to generate plain, RSS/XHTML-compatible markup by setting the `output` option:
+You can force ImageKit to generate plain, RSS/XHTML-compatible markup by setting the `output` option.

 ```php
 # site/templates/feed.rss.php